Gorchon/Gorchon/README.md

 -  Working on a project about **Aid mobility app to help people with disabilities**

--  I’m currently learning about **Deep learning, Databases for Data Scientists and the T3 stack**
+-  I’m currently learning about **Deep learning, Databases for Data Scientists and the T3 stack for development**

 -  I am currently collaborating on the [ClubAlgoritmiaGDA website](https://github.com/ClubAlgoritmiaGDA/website/)